FredBaos/fredbaos.github.io/index.md

 Which of these items are strongly correlated with both household income *and* the number of children?
 Which ones are only closely related to either one exclusively?
 The mapping of some of the most interesting products in these two dimensions is demonstrated below.

-[plot of correlation of commodities with income, decreasing order, top 20, + top 3 HH income VS weekly expenditure]

-As we can see on the above plot, the three commodities most correlated with the income are `SUNTAN`, `HOME HEALTH CARE`, and Snack nuts.
-It was found that for Suntan products and Home health care products, the weekly expenditure increases as the household’s income increases.
-These types of products can be considered as luxury products and are expected to correlate with income.
-However, another interesting result we obtained was for Snack nuts products for which the same effect is observed.
-This might be more surprising, but it might be explained by the fact that they are usually more expensive than other snacks.

-Below, you will find the same study as before, but this time for the correlation between the commodities and the number of children:

-[plot of correlation of commodities with #children, decreasing order, top 20, + top 3 HH income VS weekly expenditure]

-Here, we can see that the three commodities most correlated with the number of children are Convenient brkfst/whlsm snacks, Halloween and Glassware and dinnerware.
-As before, as the number of children in the household increases, the weekly expenditure also increases.
-Here, the most correlated commodities make sense, as these are more "children related" commodities, except maybe for Glassware and dinnerware, maybe children tend to break dishes or glasses.

-Now, the following plot is a nice visual representation of correlations between products and both factors we studied before in this section:

 ![correlations](img/correlations.png)

 How can we complement this analysis with the cliques we found in the product network?
 Could the relationship between a household's weekly expenditure and its income somehow depend on the cliques rather than individual products?
 For a more comprehensive economic understanding, we now turn towards combining the results from the product network with household income analysis.